 The coronavirus pandemic has had a huge impact on the diagnosis and treatment of ovarian cancer and the support available to women living with the disease.

-Amy completed a round of chemotherapy just before lockdown was announced.
+Amy completed a round of chemotherapy just before the first lockdown was announced.
 She had been due to meet with her doctor to discuss the next steps in her treatment, but the meeting had to be cancelled.
 She said: